The Myths & Realities of ‘It Gets Better’: How to Prepare Yourself for Autonomy as an LGBTQ Student

 We can’t stress this enough.
 Aside from standard metrics like size, majors, fit, and extracurriculars, the community and environment of a college is a must-know for LGBTQ students.

 The Princeton Review even has a list of top schools that are particularly open to LGBTQ individuals (their 2018 ranking is forthcoming, so be on the lookout for it).
-There are also resources from a variety of sources that offer lists of colleges that are particularly welcoming for LGBT students.
+There are also resources from a variety of sources that offer lists of colleges that are particularly welcoming for LGBTQ students.
 College lists aren’t always totally unbiased, so be sure to check multiple sources and do your own research as well.

 Several Ivy League institutions, including Princeton and MIT, have active and encouraging LGBTQ communities that are officially supported and recognized by the university administration — which is a critically important aspect of LGBTQ life at any college.
 Official sanction by the college means that funding and support will likely be available for university clubs and groups, and it often speaks to a more tolerant campus environment either holistically or in the communities it serves.